chinmynama82-jpg/Digital-Forensics-Lab/TestDisk-Experiment/README.md

 ## Aim

-To analyse a storage device using TestDisk, identify the NTFS partition, search the partition structure, and perform partition recovery operations.
+To analyse a storage device using TestDisk, identify the required partition, verify its file structure, and perform partition recovery operations.

 ## Tool Used